alexanderjkslfj/queryObserver/README.md

 (The observer automatically disconnects when it finds the node searched for.)

 **queryObserverAll**

+This method executes the given callback for each (current and future) element matching the given css selector.

 | Parameter | Type                        | Description                                                           | Default       |
 | :---      | :---                        | :---                                                                  | :---          |